steffitan23/cubstart-website/public/content/course-info.md

 ## Course Overview

-Central to many aspects of software engineering, full stack web development using modern tech stacks is often overlooked by traditional course offerings.
+Central to many aspects of software engineering, full stack development using modern tech stacks is often overlooked by traditional course offerings.
 The difficulty of acquiring these developmental skillsets is undeniable, especially for those with no prior/limited experience wanting to break into tech.
-CS 198-75 provides unique weekly guided full-stack projects, mentorship, and technical workshops.
+Cubstart provides unique weekly guided full-stack projects, mentorship, and technical workshops.
 The final project of the semester will be dedicated to applying your skills to develop a viable product/application with a team.

 ## Course Material

-The course content is split into lectures, optional labs, homework, and a final project.
+The course content is split into lectures, labs, homework, and a final project.
 Your final project will be in teams of up to 4, so you can team up with friends or find teammates in lab and lecture.
 We will also have an option for random groupiings for those who don't have groups.

 ## Course Requirements